openstack/charm-deployment-guide/deploy-guide/source/configure-openstack.rst

 In the :doc:`previous section <install-openstack>`, we installed OpenStack.
 We are now going to configure OpenStack with the intent of making it consumable by regular users.
-Configuration will be performed by both the admin user and the non-admin user.
+Configuration will be performed by both the admin user and a non-admin user.

 Domains, projects, users, and roles are a vital part of OpenStack operations.